 After thought

 If you’re anything like me, when taking advice, sometimes you need to be told exactly what to do.
 The following is my daily routine and other little bits of information which may help you with your new lifestyle.
 Please take into consideration that I live in London so those in other parts of the UK will have different prices.
 Furthermore, those of you who live in other countries will have different currencies and prices, different foods available to you and different resources in your area.
 Everyone is different – what works for me may not work for you.
-However, the same principals apply wherever you are – just adapt them to your own personal situation.
+However, the same principles apply wherever you are – just adapt them to your own personal situation.

 I was just made redundant so my wake-up time is now 7:00am up from 6am.
 When working I would usually be up at 6am in order to get some exercise in before work.